landlock-lsm/go-landlock/README.md

 # Go landlock library

-The Go landlock library provides an interface to Linux 5.13's Landlock kernel sandboxing features.
+The Go landlock library restricts a thread's ability to use files, using Linux 5.13's Landlock feature.

 The library provides access to Landlock on two levels:

 ## High level interface

-To restrict the current process to only see a given set of paths and subdirectories, use `golandlock.VMax.RestrictPaths`.
+To restrict the current process to only see a given set of paths and subdirectories, use `golandlock.V1.RestrictPaths`.

 **Example:** The following invocation will restrict the current thread so that it can only read from `/usr`, `/bin` and `/tmp`, and only